Sir-Teo/teominal/readme.md

 # Teonominal: A Fake Terminal for Viewing Resumes

 Teonominal is a playful, **single-page web application** that simulates a file-system and terminal environment using [xterm.js](https://xtermjs.org/).
 Users can run common shell commands like `ls`, `cat`, `cd`, and more—all inside their browser.
+This version runs here https://sir-teo.github.io/teominal/

 ## Features